 As mentioned above, the government purchase card can be used to make micro-purchases, but it can also be used to place task or delivery orders against an existing simplified acquisition vehicle like a basic ordering agreement (BOA) or a blanket purchase agreement (BPA).
 BPAs are great if you can get them; they are used for recurrent needs for either supplies or services using simple payment methods.
 Agencies will set these up when they cannot specify the exact items, quantities, or delivery requirements in advance of the purchase, but know the need will extend beyond a single order.
 BPAs may be awarded to multiple contractors to promote competition or a single contractor at the discretion of the contracting officer.

 Purchase orders are a simplified acquisition method used to provide products or services to the government.
-These are generally fixed price deals for supplies or services with a simple scope statement that specifies the quantity of supplies or services offered, a date of delivery or performance, and a simple inspection of what is delivered to confirm acceptance.
+These are generally fixed price deals for supplies or services with a simple scope statement that specifies the number of supplies or services offered, a date of delivery or performance, and a simple inspection of what is delivered to confirm acceptance.

 Definitive contracts are similar to purchase orders but are generally used for longer periods of performance or ongoing service delivery.
-A definitive contract is awarded to a single contractor and will include traditional contracting elements like a statement of work, deliverables, invoicing schedules, and standard terms and conditions.
+A definitive contract is awarded to a single contractor and will include traditional contrasting elements like a statement of work, deliverables, invoicing schedules, and standard terms and conditions.

 As you research and discover opportunities below the SAT, you will see any of these methods used so it is good to be familiar with them.
 But as always, it is crucial that you carefully read a government solicitation before you put in a bid.